jonathanvdc/flame-brainfuck/docs/compiling-brainfuck.md

 hi there
 ```

 Congratulations!
 You are now the (proud) author of a working Brainfuck compiler!
 Good job!
+For the complete source code, see [the `flame-brainfuck` GitHub page](https://github.com/jonathanvdc/flame-brainfuck).